ietf-wg-cellar/matroska-specification/index_tags.md

 # Introduction

 Matroska is a multimedia container format defined in [@!Matroska].
 It can store timestamped multimedia data but also chapters and tags.
-The `Tag Elements` add important metadata to identify and classify the information found in a Matroska `Segment`.
-It can tag a whole `Segment`, separate `Tracks` Elements, individual `Chapter` Elements or `Attachments` Elements.
+The `Tag` elements add important metadata to identify and classify the information found in a Matroska `Segment`.
+It can tag a whole `Segment`, separate `Tracks` elements, individual `Chapter` elements or `Attachments` elements.

 While the Matroska tagging framework allows anyone to create their own custom tags, it's important to have a common set of values for interoperability.
 This document intends to define a set of common tag names used in Matroska.